Mikhail Trilisser: Revolution

 After the February Revolution of 1917, Trilisser served first as editor of the Irkutsk newspaper Voice of the Social-Democrat and then in the military Irkutsk Committee of the Bolsheviks.

 Intelligence

 In October 1917, Trilisser worked in Siberia.
 As the Bolsheviks regained territory in the Far East from the Japanese, Trilisser worked underground in the Russian-Chinese border town of Blagoveshchensk, north of Harbin.
 After helping form a buffer state, the Far Eastern Republic (FER) or Chita Republic (1920–1922), Trilisser was appointed commissioner of the Amur region.

 Cheka

 By 1921, Trilisser was working under Felix Dzerzhinsky in the foreign intelligence department of the Soviet secret police or Cheka.
-In 1922, he became head of the foreign department of the new State Political Directorate (later OGPU).
+In 1922, he became head of the foreign department of the new State Political Directorate or GPU (later OGPU).